 How to Flush Your Vehicle’s Cooling System

-If your vehicle’s owner’s manual has instructions for draining the liquid from the cooling system, follow them.
-If you don’t have a manual, or if it lacks such instructions for flushing the cooling system, follow these steps to flush and change the coolant without endangering the environment.
+If your vehicle’s owner’s manual has instructions for draining the liquid from the cooling system, follow them to perform your own coolant flush.
+If you don’t have a manual, or if it lacks such instructions for performing a coolant flush, follow these steps to flush and change the coolant without endangering the environment.

 If you use instructions specific to your car, air is less likely to be trapped in the system after you finish flushing your cooling system.